finance calculator

 When to use it

-• Comparing purchase price vs median at time of purchase to see initial position.
+• Comparing your original purchase price vs the median at the time of purchase to see where you started relative to the local market.

-• Evaluating how a renovation or addition might move your home relative to median values.
+• Evaluating how a renovation, addition, or major upgrade might move your home relative to median values if you update your estimated value before and after the work.

-• Sanity-checking a listing price relative to local medians before reviewing comps.
+• Sanity-checking a proposed listing price relative to local medians before you dig into detailed comps and pricing strategy with an agent.

-• Contextualizing affordability when relocating—swap in a new city’s median to see how your current home compares.
+• Contextualizing affordability when relocating by swapping in a new city’s median and seeing how your current home’s value compares to typical homes in your next location.

 Tips & cautions